PycT/RhythmicML/doc/deploy.md

 + receive a data via API request and prepare it for scoring, if neccessary
 + score a data through the model
 + prepare, if necessary, and send the prediction back where API request came from

+On a client side a template-based serving script is prepared and uploaded with all the other artifacts.